 answers from various professionals (and

-non-professionals) that have addressed
+non-professionals) that have addressed this

-single answer but rather a
+answer but rather a combination of factors.

-include, but are not limited to, norms
+Considerations include, but are not limited

-the social structure within which
+from and the social structure within which you

-divorce is easily obtained and the
+is easily obtained and the social structure

-social structure makes it acceptable, then
+makes it acceptable, then more likely the

-increase.
-If the couple has significantly
+divorce rate will increase.
+If the couple has

-different values, it makes it more
+significantly different values, it makes it

-difficult to sustain the marriage over a
+more difficult to sustain the marriage over a

 longer period of ti